How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

 "The country puts the name in the basket, and you pick people out of the lottery.
 Well let's see this one's a murderer.
 This one robbed four banks," Trump said at an event in Cincinnati earlier this year.

-Several things about the President's descriptions are misleading or simply wrong.
+Several things about the president's descriptions are misleading or simply wrong.
 It's the U.S. State Department that conducts this lottery, not foreign governments.
 Applicants themselves decide whether to enter, not the governments of their native countries.
 And applicants are carefully vetted and screened before they're allowed into the U.S.

 But the program's track record isn't perfect.
-Two years years ago, an immigrant from Uzbekistan who had come to the U.S. years earlier on a diversity visa is accused of driving a truck down a crowded bike path in Manhattan, killing eight people.
+Two years years ago, an immigrant from Uzbekistan who had come to the U.S. years earlier on a diversity visa was accused of driving a truck down a crowded bike path in Manhattan, killing eight people.

-Despite pressure from the White House, Congress has not moved to end the program, which admits about 55,000 immigrants a year, largely from Africa and Europe, and gives them a path to a Green Card.
-Advocates say those immigrants tend to have higher levels of education and speak better English than other immigrants, and come from countries that haven't historically had high levels of immigration to the U.S.
+Despite pressure from the White House, Congress has not moved to end the program, which admits about 55,000 immigrants a year, largely from Africa and Europe, and gives them a path to a green card.
+Advocates say those immigrants tend to have higher levels of education and speak better English than other immigrants, and they come from countries that haven't historically had high levels of immigration to the U.S.

 But the Trump administration didn't back down.
-In June of this year, the State Department announced a new rule: In order to be eligible for the diversity visa lottery, you have to have a passport at the time when you apply.
+In June of this year, the State Department announced a new rule: To be eligible for the diversity visa lottery, people must have a passport at the time they apply.
 The rule is designed to prevent fraud, officials said.

 That may not sound like a big deal.
 But in many countries, obtaining a passport is difficult and time-consuming, says Kassa, whose organization is suing to block the new rule.

-"One of the plaintiffs on this lawsuit he is a mechanic in a small town in Ethiopia.
+"One of the plaintiffs on this lawsuit, he is a mechanic in a small town in Ethiopia.
 And in order to go to the place where he can apply for a passport he has to take three different buses.
 It's going to take him a full day to travel there.
 And the fees for acquiring a passport might be as much as a week's wages for him," Kassa said.
 "So what we're saying is, that is a huge burden."

 It wasn't long ago that Republicans accused the Obama administration of making immigration policy without input or approval from Congress.
-Now it's the Trump administration that has gotten tired of waiting for Congress
+Now it's the Trump administration that has gotten tired of waiting for Congress.

-"Time is our opponent," said Ken Cuccinelli, the acting director of US Citizenship and Immigration Services, which handles legal immigration.
+"Time is our opponent," said Ken Cuccinelli, the acting director of U.S. Citizenship and Immigration Services, which handles legal immigration.
 Cuccinelli was interviewed last month at the Center for Immigration Studies, a think tank in Washington that advocates for lower levels of immigration.
-He was asked about efforts to tighten up the rules governing high tech visas, among other things.
+He was asked about efforts to tighten up the rules governing high-tech visas, among other things.

 "We start all these discussions with the assumption of the law not changing, which is a sad place to start a discussion.
 I mean, the right way to decide policy is for Congress and the president to decide policy.
 That's the way the government was set up," Cuccinelli said.
 "In the alternative, we talk about what amount to workarounds to that.
 Of course, they have to be within the boundaries of the law."

-The Trump administration has turned to workarounds for many of its top immigration priorities — including the "four-pillar" framework the White House laid out at the beginning of 2018.
+The Trump administration has turned to workarounds for many of its top immigration priorities — including the "four pillar" framework the White House laid out at the beginning of 2018.

 The first pillar was border security.
 The White House wanted $25 billion for a wall on the southern border and other security enhancements.
 But Congress appropriated only $1.4 billion.
 So the Trump administration is seeking to use an additional $8 billion in military funding.

-The second and third pillars were the cancellation of the diversity visa lottery and the end of so-called "chain migration" — the phrase critics use to describe the current immigration system, which gives priority to family members of immigrants already in the U.S. The White House wants to move toward a "merit-based" system, one that favors immigrants with more skills and more education.
+The second and third pillars were the cancellation of the diversity visa lottery and the end of "chain migration" — the phrase critics use to describe the current immigration system, which gives priority to family members of immigrants already in the U.S. The White House wants to move toward a "merit based" system, one that favors immigrants with more skills and more education.

 National